web3ui/web3uikit/CONTRIBUTE.md

 - Sort Lines by Daniel Imms
 - Code Spell Checker by Street Side Software

+&nbsp;

 # CSS?
 Nope wont do it!

 If you really hate CSS thats ok, we can help you out.
 Hit me (billgil) up on Discord if you want help.

+&nbsp;

+# Any questions?

+Jump over to the Moralis Discord and checkout the new channel `web3uiKit` feel free to ping @billgil, thats me and i'd love to help you out.
+Also your questions will help me to improve this doc.

+&nbsp;

 # Onboarding Video

 All aboard!
-We didn't want to leave anyone behind so I made a video presentation.
+We didn't want to leave anyone behind so we made a video presentation.
 There is a ton of tips and help to get going in this video, please excuse the thumbnail of my face lol

 https://www.dropbox.com/s/fi39snnwu6trv4d/web3uiKit_onboarding.mp4?dl=0